appscode/blog/content/post/kubedb-v2024.11.18/index.md

 ### Ops-Requests

-We are introducing new Ops-Requests for Memcached which is Reconfigure TLS.
+We are introducing new Ops-Requests for Memcached which is `ReconfigureTLS`.
 You can find the example manifest file to perform the ops-request operation on Memcached below:

 **Reconfigure TLS**

-By using Reconfigure TLS Ops-Request, we can add TLS to an existing Memcached which is configured without TLS, can remove TLS configuration on existing Memcached which is configured with TLS, can rotate the certificates, can change the issuer.
+By using Reconfigure TLS Ops-Request, we can add TLS to an existing Memcached which is configured without TLS, can remove TLS configuration from an existing Memcached which is configured with TLS, can rotate the certificates, can change the issuer.
 The YAML will be like:

 ```yaml